nelmio/NelmioApiDocBundle/README.md

 If you set a `formType`, then the bundle automatically extracts parameters based on the given type, and determines for each parameter its data type, and if it's required or not.

-The bundle will also get information from the routing definition (`requirements`, `pattern`, etc).
+The bundle will also get information from the routing definition (`requirements`, `pattern`, etc), so to get the best out of it you should define strict _method requirements etc.

 ### Documentation on-the-fly ###

-By calling an URL with the parameter `_doc=1`, you will get the corresponding documentation if available.
+By calling an URL with the parameter `?_doc=1`, you will get the corresponding documentation if available.

 ### Web Interface ###

-You can browse the whole documentation at: `http://yourproject/api/doc`.
+You can browse the whole documentation at: `http://example.org/api/doc`.

 ![](https://github.com/nelmio/NelmioApiDocBundle/raw/master/Resources/doc/webview.png)